z-katas/certifiable-kata/usecases/hmw-ai-grading-short-answers.md

 ## Problem Statement & Scope

 - The current manual grading process for Test 1 is unsustainable, requiring **3 hours per candidate**, making it infeasible to support the projected **5-10X growth in applicants**.
-- This leads to excessive costs, grading delays, and inconsistencies due to expert workload limitations.
-- **Generative AI** will automate grading while ensuring **scalability, accuracy, cost-effectiveness, and efficiency**, maintaining expert-level evaluation quality.
+- **Generative AI** will automate grading while ensuring **scalability, accuracy, cost-effectiveness, and efficiency**, maintaining expert-level evaluation quality as mentioned in the main readme.md.
 - **Cost-effectiveness** – AI-driven grading must be ** less than the current $300K per week manual grading budget**.
 - **Productivity** – The solution must **improve grading efficiency by at least 4X** to meet scaling demands and expert workload constraints.